 We are an independent energy company engaged in the acquisition, exploration, development and production of oil and natural gas in the United States.
-We own interests in 1,309 producing oil and natural gas wells (721.2 net to us) and we operate 810 of these wells.
+We own interests in 1,626 producing oil and natural gas wells (635.8 net to us) and we operate 608 of these wells.
 In managing our business, we are concerned primarily with maximizing return on our stockholders' equity.
 To accomplish this goal, we focus on profitably increasing our oil and natural gas reserves and production.

 Our growth is driven primarily by our acquisition, development and exploration activities.
-In 2017 our growth in natural gas production and proved reserves was primarily driven by our successful drilling activities.
-Under our current drilling budget, we plan to spend up to \$170.0 million in 2018 for development and exploration activities, which will primarily be focused on natural gas projects.
-We are currently planning to drill 31 horizontal natural gas wells (12.4 net to us) in 2018, targeting the Haynesville shales.
-The actual number of wells that we drill in 2018 will depend on natural gas prices.
+In 2018 our growth in natural gas production and proved reserves was primarily driven by our successful acquisition and drilling activities.
+Our growth in oil production in 2018 was primarily due to the Bakken Shale properties contributed with the Jones Contribution.
+Under our current drilling budget, we plan to spend up to \$364.0 million in 2019 for our development and exploration activities, which will be focused primarily on natural gas projects.
+We are currently planning to drill 58 horizontal natural gas wells (36.4 net to us) in 2019, targeting the Haynesville and Bossier shale and to complete 16 (5.7 net to us) wells drilled in 2018.
+The actual number of wells that we drill in 2019 will depend on natural gas prices as we intend to fund our drilling activities with the operating cash flow we generate.

 We use the successful efforts method of accounting, which allows only for the capitalization of costs associated with developing proven oil and natural gas properties as well as exploration costs associated with successful exploration activities.
 Accordingly, our exploration costs consist of costs we incur to acquire and reprocess 3-D seismic data, impairments of our unevaluated leasehold where we were not successful in discovering reserves and the costs of unsuccessful exploratory wells that we drill.

 We generally sell our oil and natural gas at current market prices at the point our wells connect to third party purchaser pipelines or terminals.
-We have entered into certain transportation and treating agreements with midstream and pipeline companies to transport a substantial portion of our natural gas production in North Louisiana to long-haul gas pipelines.
+We have entered into certain transportation and treating agreements with midstream and pipeline companies to transport a substantial portion of our natural gas production to long-haul gas pipelines.
 We market our products several different ways depending upon a number of factors, including the availability of purchasers for the product, the availability and cost of pipelines near our wells, market prices, pipeline constraints and operational flexibility.
 Accordingly, our revenues are heavily dependent upon the prices of, and demand for, oil and natural gas.
 Oil and natural gas prices have historically been volatile and are likely to remain volatile in the future.